Best Hiking Fanny Packs, Waist Packs, and Lumbar Packs of 2025

 The Best Hiking Fanny Packs

-Best Overall Fanny Pack: Patagonia Ultralight Black Hole
+Best Overall Fanny Pack: Patagonia Terravia Mini Hip Pack

 Price: $35

-What we liked: versatile, bluesign certified, recycled material
+What we liked: versatile, bluesign certified, recycled material, perfect size, stylish

 What we didn't like: not bottle compatible, waist strap could be longer

-If you’re looking for a hands-free way to carry the bare necessities (excluding hydration), the Patagonia Ultralight Black Hole Hip Pack is the best fanny pack for you--and the best fanny pack for most hikers.
+If you’re looking for a hands-free way to carry the bare necessities (excluding hydration), the Patagonia Terra Via Mini Hip Pack is the best fanny pack for you--and the best fanny pack for most hikers, dog walkers, casual cyclists, and every day use.

-In the 1L volume, we were able to fit a phone, sunscreen and lip balm, sunglasses, a headlamp, a snack, electrolytes, gloves, a wallet, and keys (it has a handy key ring so you won't accidentally lose your keys when pulling something out mid-hike).
+In the 1L volume, we were able to fit a phone, sunscreen and lip balm, sunglasses, a headlamp, a snack, electrolytes, a thin liner glove, a wallet, and keys (it has a handy key ring so you won't accidentally lose your keys when pulling something out mid-hike).

 This pack was made with sustainability in mind—it's made of 100% recycled ripstop nylon and polyester.
-The fabric is also bluesign certified, indicating the supply chain is safe for the environment, workers, and customers.
-The newest version is sewn in a Fair Trade Certified factory.
+The body fabric is also bluesign approved, indicating the supply chain is safe for the environment, workers, and customers.
+It is also made in a Fair Trade Certified factory.

-The waist belt is nice and flexible, meant for wearing both around your waist or across your chest.
+The waist belt is comfortable, lightweight, and flexible, meant for wearing both around your waist or across your chest.
 This makes it versatile for shorter hikes and also in urban settings.

-The Ultralight Black Hole Hip Pack Mini has a volume of 1L, which is on the lower end for a hiking fanny pack.
+The Patagonia Terravia Mini hip pack has a volume of 1L, which is on the lower end for a hiking fanny pack.

 For example, it stows away into its own pocket when not in use, such as when it's really raining or if you're traveling and a day hike is just one of many activities that you're packing for.